Tok-ra/dvz_wmac/readme.md

 > water density: 998.32
 > air pressure: 101325

-# DVZ WMA-C FY2018
+# DVZ WMA-C FY2018, summary

 ## (A).
 Target
 1) Remap material types and parameters used in PNNL-24740 to a finer model, this finer model is developed by Intera with more details in shape of geologic units.
 2) Map the boundary setup in PNNL-24740 to Intera's binned water content model.
 3) Rerun the simulation and compare results from 6 models (EHM, two facies based, water content based model,intera's binned model w/o polmann)

 ## (B).
 Need to
 1) Generate/compare new source regions/boundaries for the refined grid
 2) Replace the zonation files in the EHM model with intera one
 3) Regenerate zonation files for facies case
-4) Regnerate zonation files for water content model.
+4) Regnerate zonation files for water content model
 5) Check and modify intera's zonation file (if necessary)

 ## (C).
 Data folder
 Simulations are stored in **/pic/projects/dvz/xhs_simus/wmac/fy18/ascii/**